A Guide to Flaunting the Best Wedding Sherwani Shades and Styles this Season

 Here’s a suggestion for all those people who have been avoiding baby pinks and blues vehemently with the thought that it is a feminine color – DON’T!
 No matter how ‘unmanly’ the color may seem to you, sherwanis in these hues are gorgeous to behold and are bound to leave you looking suave and amazing on your big day.
 You can also blend it in a way that lets the outfit have a balance of the two shades that is more comfortable for you.

-A white sherwani is the perfect fairytale attire.
+A Gold sherwani is the perfect fairytale attire.
 And we can’t deny that you would get to wed your princess looking all handsome like a prince in the most beautifully stitched attire.
-With a little bit of gold detailing, the look of the entire ensemble can go from being plain to looking fabulous.
+With a little bit of red detailing, the look of the entire ensemble can go from being plain to looking fabulous.
 And Nihal Fashions has the perfect collection of sherwanis for men in shades that are regal to flaunt.

 - Greys with Pale Blues